OpenDSA/OpenDSA/RST/source/Development/AnalPrelim.rst

 A problem can be solved by many different algorithms.
 A given algorithm solves only one problem (i.e., computes a particular function).
-This book covers many problems, and for several of these problems we will see more than one algorithm.
+OpenDSA modules cover many problems, and for several of these problems we will see more than one algorithm.
-For the important problem of sorting we will look at nearly a dozen algorithms!
+For the important problem of sorting there are over a dozen commonly known algorithms!

-The advantage of knowing several solutions to a problem is that solution :math:`A` might be more efficient than solution :math:`B` for a specific variation of the problem, or for a specific class of inputs to the problem, while solution :math:`B` might be more efficient than :math:`A` for another variation or class of inputs.
+The advantage of knowing several solutions to a problem is that solution :math:`\mathbf{A}` might be more efficient than solution :math:`\mathbf{B}` for a specific variation of the problem, or for a specific class of inputs to the problem, while solution :math:`\mathbf{B}` might be more efficient than :math:`\mathbf{A}` for another variation or class of inputs.
 For example, one sorting algorithm might be the best for sorting a small collection of integers (which is important if you need to do this many times).